 Completing an MBA requires an investment in time and tuition, but that investment can often deliver tremendous returns, both professionally and financially.

-According to the National Association of Colleges and Employers (NACE), the average starting salary for 2021 full-time MBA graduates will be 11.3% higher than it was for 2020 MBA graduates and $29,000 higher than for those with an undergraduate business degree.
+According to the National Association of Colleges and Employers (NACE), the average starting salary for 2021 full-time MBA graduates will be 11.3 percent higher than it was for 2020 MBA graduates and $29,000 higher than for those with an undergraduate business degree.
 Plus, according to experts, an MBA degree more often leads to management and executive-level positions, which typically means higher compensation than non-management positions.

 But before choosing a program, it’s important to consider how long it takes for a business school’s MBA graduates to land a job after completing their program.
 This can be even more meaningful in poor economic conditions when companies tend to be extra cautious about hiring.
 Many factors, including the school’s reputation among corporate recruiters, the effectiveness of its career services department and the quality of the program in general, can impact how quickly graduates are hired.
-For example, even with the challenges of 2020, Baylor University’s Hankamer School of Business boasts an 80% placement rate for full-time MBA graduates 90 days after graduation.
-And for the Fall of 2021, that rate has jumped to 87%, exceeding many other U.S. business schools.
+For example, even with the challenges of 2020, Baylor University’s Hankamer School of Business boasts an 80 percent placement rate for full-time MBA graduates 90 days after graduation.
+And for the Fall of 2021, that rate has jumped to 87 percent, exceeding many other U.S. business schools.

 Today’s Top MBA Specialty Programs

 Many MBA programs provide the opportunity for students to specialize their studies in a particular area, so that when they graduate, they have the requisite knowledge and skills to jump to the top of the candidate pool and to higher salaries in the field.

 Here are three of today’s most lucrative specialty career paths full-time MBA graduates can aspire to: